anshtyagi14/awseks/README.md

 <img src="src/32.png"/>

-7. Wait for the node group's status to change to "Active" and for the nodes' status to indicate they are ready for use.
+7. Wait for the node group's status to change to "Active" and for the nodes status to "Ready" indicating they are ready for use.

 <img src="src/33.png"/>